 I got older, and like most Autistic people who are ageing, my traits got more pronounced.
 I also sensed higher levels of anxiety.
 (I refuse to drive cross country today.)
 The worse part was that I had 5 accidents in 15 years.
 My insurance premium went too high for me.
 I also found out that due to my autism, I am more prone to these things.

 This is where I considered alternative forms of transportation.
 What has helped me switch were my trips to Portland OR and Las Vegas.
 In Portland, it is completely normal and socially acceptable to take the light rail and buses.
 People from all walks of life use the TRIMET system to get around.
 If you ever have a chance to check out the Portland system, it is very user friendly.
 The Red Line starts at the airport so when I attended an Open Source conference, I just walked to the rail and take it to the stop nearest my hotel.
 I did not have to spend money on a rental.
 In Las Vegas, the city has a great system in which I can take the “Deuce” or the Express bus and go from the Strip to Downtown for a low price.
 Again, people of all sorts use these buses to get around.
 I got over that “weird people” hangup and learned to enjoy public transportation.
+I have to do that as it was classist nonsense and I am not rich nor abled.
+It is actually the more you accept oneself, the more you can accept others as they were.

 Consider the cost: You can either buy a used car upfront and have a risk of higher repair costs, or buying it new and pay for the car for 3-5 years.
 How much you are willing to put aside per month for a car, gas, and insurance?
 AAA determined the cost to be on average $8876 per year, or about $740 per month.
 It can be a few hundred more or less, but you see that it takes a huge amount from your income.
 I myself cannot afford those payments, starting out in Kentucky after I became a widow.
 So, I decided to move closer to work, put my savings towards rent and groceries and would walk, Uber, or take a bus to where I go.